-I knew it was going to be a rainy week, so I didn't expect to have any chance going mountain biking during the Egg Fast.
-On the morning of the Egg Fast Day 1, I had my usual cup of green tea, mixed with 1/2 tsp of guarana powder.
+I knew it was going to be a rainy week, so I didn't expect to have any chance of going mountain biking during the Egg Fast.
+On the morning of the Egg Fast Day 1, I had my usual cup of green tea, mixed with ½ teaspoon of guarana powder.
 Next thing, I went to my Monday kettlebell lifting workout, which starts at 7:30.
-The workout went through well, as usually, done in a fasted state.
+The workout went through well, as usual, done in a fasted state.

 One thing people mention a lot while egg fasting (or on keto in general) is that they don't get hungry too easily.
 Well, that's unfortunately different for me.
 By 1:30 pm I was ready for a snack.
 I prepared myself Fried Boiled Eggs by Kathleen Collins.
 Didn't leave out the Yum Yum sauce, of course.
 Saved leftover Yum Yum in the fridge.

 At this time, I had eaten 5 eggs, 3 Tbsp of fat, and 2 oz. cheese.
 Finally, I felt satiety for the next 4 hours (which is kind of personal record)!

 At 4:30 pm I prepared Fettuccini Alfredo by I breath I'm hungry.
 I love this recipe (have tried it out in the past), so I made a double batch and stored half of it for another day.
 The sauce is really good and could be used elsewhere.
 I also think I'm going to try to keep the "pasta" uncut the next time and use it as a wrap.
 Plus, I'll try baking it in a covered pan in place of an oven, and see what happens.

 Cheese crisps, made of a 1-ounce slice of cheddar, cut into 4 triangles, nuked in the microwave for 1.5 minutes.
 Dipped into a tablespoon of sugar-free mayo.
 Mmmmmm!
 Didn't look at the clock. 🙂